Texas Probate Types: Independent vs Dependent Administration

 Unlike California and Florida, Texas filing fees vary by county (typically $250-$450).

-This content is for informational purposes only and does not constitute legal advice.
+This content is for informational purposes only and is not legal advice or a substitute for attorney review.
 Laws and fees may change.
-Always verify current requirements with your local court clerk before filing.
+Verify current requirements with your local court clerk before filing.